 Hitting another human being creates emotional distress (regardless of the severity) and inflicting pain on an adult in order to get your way is unacceptable in our society.
 So why in the world would it be okay to do (and thus teach) children it’s okay to hurt them to get our way?
-If you’re answer includes tradition, “I turned out okay” or religion, then you probably haven’t thought very deeply about this, and you probably should.
+If your answer includes tradition, “I turned out okay” or religion, then you probably haven’t thought very deeply about this, and you probably should.

 Update 1/12/2018: David Roberts wrote on Vox about how spaning doesn’t work, and it teaches all the wrong lessons.
 He writes:

 There are two basic arguments.
 The first is drawn from social science, which shows that spanking does not work to produce better behavior or healthier kids.
 The second is a moral argument, about violence and what it does and doesn’t teach children.

 Since I originally wrote this article in 2012, a lot of research has come out from studies about spanking.
 Some of the research cited in the article includes: